 Fairgrounds Access and Tickets

-Festival grounds will open for camping to Full Festival ticket holders on Thursday, September 8, at 7am.
+Festival grounds will open for camping to Full Festival ticket holders on Thursday, September 7, at 7am.
 Only Full Festival ticket holders will be allowed on Festival grounds prior to Thursday, September 14, 2023.
 Two-day and One-day tickets are good starting at 7am on the day of the ticket.
 One-day tickets are only valid until midnight or half an hour after interior stages close (but must be redeemed before the gates close) and do not allow their holder to camp.
 Wristbands must be worn or passes must be on your person at all times while you are on grounds as of 5pm Land Rush day.
 Walnut Valley is not responsible for lost or stolen tickets/wristbands.
 PLEASE DO NOT invite people without wristbands.
 Persons without wristbands or approved ID cannot visit or camp.

 Camping/Electric Fees and Permits

 Saving and Sharing Spaces

-Camping spaces can be saved by paying camping fees and marking the space with a WVA camping stake.
+Camping spaces can be saved by paying camping fees and marking the space with a WVF camping stake.
 One stake per camping space.
-Stakes will be available after 11am on Thursday, September 8.
+Stakes will be available after 11am on Thursday, September 7.
 No spaces may be saved that have not already been paid for and have a camping sticker on them (tarps, tents, trailers, roped areas, etc.).
 Please keep your campsite as small and compact as possible.
 Walnut Valley reserves the right to charge additional camping fees to people blocking extra space.
 Consider inviting newcomers to join your site.
-Campground pickin’ and jammin’ have long been valued features of the Walnut Valley Festival, but space is limited.
-Please keep pickin’ and jammin’ within camps, not spread out with additional campground stages.
-Please consider your neighbors, who have been at their established camps for years and do not want to be displaced or crowded out.
+Campground pickin’ and jammin’ have long been valued features of the Walnut Valley Festival, but space is limited; please keep pickin’ and jammin’ within camps, not spread out with additional campground stages.

 Anyone wishing to establish themselves as a “recognized” campground stage with a stage and/or amplified sound system needs written authorization from WVA.